-Exercise 1 Letter writing: formal or informal (14 marks) Assessment Objectives W1, W2, W3, W4, W5 and W6
+Exercise 1 Letter writing: Informal Writing (14 marks) Assessment Objectives W1, W2, W3, W4, W5 and W6

 Candidates will be required to write approximately one page of continuous prose, in response to a short graphic stimulus and/or short prompts printed on the paper.
 A purpose, format and audience for the writing will be specified.